TheHive-Project/TheHiveDocs/admin/configuration.md

 You can have a look at the [default settings](default-configuration.md).

+Important note:
+To take effect, be sure that:
+- "/path/to/application.conf" is readable for the user who runs the docker daemon,
+- you specified `command: --no-config` in your `docker-compose.yml` file

 ### 1. Database

 TheHive uses the Elasticsearch search engine to store all persistent data.
 Elasticsearch is not part of TheHive package.
 It must be installed and configured as a standalone instance which can be located on the same machine.
 For more information on how to set up Elasticsearch, please refer to [Elasticsearch installation guide](https://www.elastic.co/guide/en/elasticsearch/reference/5.6/setup.html).